 GTA launches Jollof Rice Festival

-The Festival, which forms part of the 'See Ghana, Eat Ghana, Wear Ghana and Feel Ghana Campaign', is to promote Ghanaian cuisines, as well as promote domestic tourism, Ghanaian culture and heritage.
+The festival, which forms part of the 'See Ghana, Eat Ghana, Wear Ghana and Feel Ghana Campaign', is to promote Ghanaian cuisines, as well as promote domestic tourism, Ghanaian culture and heritage.
+It will be held at the Legon Botanical Gardens on August 26, 2017.

-Mr Akwasi Agyemang, the acting Chief Executive Officer, said the Festival sought to re-orient Ghanaians on a new sense of national pride and way of life to encourage them to patronise made in Ghana products.
+Speaking at the launch of the festival, the acting Chief Executive Officer of GTA, Akwasi Agyemang, explained that the festival seeks to re-orient Ghanaians on a new sense of national pride and way of life to encourage them to patronise made-in-Ghana products.

-It would take place on Saturday, August 6, and it would be preceded with a march from Ayi Mensah to the Peduase Lodge, while the grand festival would be held at the Legon Botanical Gardens.

-He said August had been designated as the 'Eat Ghana Month' to promote Ghanaian cuisine, as well as settle the old aged controversy over who owned the best Jollof rice 'rights' in Africa.
+He said August has been designated as the 'Eat Ghana Month' to promote Ghanaian cuisine, as well as settle the old-aged controversy over who owns the best 'jollof' rice 'rights' in Africa.

-He said the festival would thus showcase all kinds of foods in Ghana, bringing on board chefs across the West African Sub-region to compete and elect the country that cooked the best Jollof rice.
+Mr Agyemang added that the festival would, thus, showcase all kinds of foods in Ghana, bringing on board chefs across the West African sub-region to compete and elect the country that cooks the best 'jollof' rice.

-Mr Agyemang said: 'It is a way to showcase to ourselves that we have everything that we need and stop looking outside.'
+The CEO stated, “It is a way to showcase to ourselves that we have everything that we need and stop looking outside.”

-He explained that the Festival was would be an opportunity to leverage some of the festivals taking place in August, such as the Homowo, the Charley Wote Festival, to showcase Ghanaian foods for people to see the need to patronise them.
+He explained that the festival would be an opportunity to leverage some of the festivals taking place in August such as the Homowo and the Charley Wote Festival to showcase Ghanaian foods for people to see the need to patronise them.

-'July was the See Ghana month, marked with the celebration of Panafest, August is the Eat Ghana month, with the celebration of the Jollof festival, while the Wear Ghana month would be in September, marked with the celebration of the World Tourism Day in the Northern Region.

-The World tourism forum would be in October and would commemorate the see Ghana month.'

-He said it was important for Ghanaians to patronise their own products in order to develop domestic tourism as it marketed its tourism potentials to the world.
+Mr Agyemang mentioned that it is important for Ghanaians to patronise their own products in order to develop domestic tourism and market its tourism potentials to the world.

 Do you have a story for publication?
 Please email it to [email protected]